-Alternative 3 is similar to Alternative 1 in regard to land withdrawal and acquisition, with the exception of shifting B-17, and changing the withdrawal area of B-16, B-20, and the DVTA.
-Alternative 3 is the same as Alternative 2 in regards to managed access.
+Alternative 3 is similar to Alternative 1 in regard to land withdrawal and acquisition, with the exception of shifting B-17 and changing the withdrawal area of B-16, B-20, and the DVTA.
+The shift of B-17 would impact more of Nye County than would be impacted under Alternative 1 or 2.
+Alternative 3 is the same as Alternative 2 in regard to managed access.
 Changes to OHV use areas as a result of implementing Alternative 3 is discussed in Section 3.12 (Recreation).
 Access impacts on cultural and sacred sites are discussed in Section 3.11 (Cultural Resources).
 Unlike Alternative 1, the Navy would not withdraw land south of U.S. Route 50 as DVTA.
-Rather, the Navy proposes that Congress categorizes this area as a Special Land Management Overlay (details on this area can be found in Section 2.3.4.4 [Dixie Valley Training Area]).
-This Special Land Management Overlay will define two areas (one east and one west of the B-17 range) as Military Electromagnetic Spectrum Special Use Zones.
-These two areas, which are public lands under the jurisdiction of BLM, will not be withdrawn by the Navy and would not directly be used for land-based military training or managed by the Navy.
-This analysis will estimate LOS after the completion of the 2018 Transportation Study for the implementation of Alternative 3 and potential relocation of State Route 361.
-The Navy acknowledges that there may be impacts that have yet to be defined and will continue to develop and incorporate mitigation measures as necessary based on the results of the 2018 Transportation Study.
+Rather, the Navy proposes that Congress categorizes this area as a Special Land Management Overlay (details on this area can be found in Section 2.3.4.6, Dixie Valley Training Area).
+This Special Land Management Overlay would define two areas (one east and one west of the B-17 range) as Military Electromagnetic Spectrum Special Use Zones.
+These two areas, which are public lands under the jurisdiction of BLM, would not be withdrawn by the Navy and would not directly be used for land-based military training or managed by the Navy.